Coelancanth/LORE-LLM/docs/backlog.md

   - Validation & tests
     - Added unit tests for config parsing and enrichment; ensured deterministic outputs and safe merges.
     - Adapter + pipeline validated via `validate-source` and enrichment tests; all tests pass.
+- [x] VS-0016 Heads Will Roll Ren’Py extraction improvements.
+  - Authored `tools/HeadsWillRoll_generate_source_text_raw.py` that walks Ren’Py `.rpy` dumps, parses dialogue, command-only blocks, and `old/new` tables, and emits both aggregate `source_text_raw.json` and per-file slices (`source_text_raw_<file>.json`).
+  - Adapter tracks handled lines, surfaces warnings for unknown constructs, and supports `--strict-unhandled` to fail fast when new translation shapes appear.
+  - Preserves original-language comments, trailing tokens (e.g., `nointeract`), and speaker labels; trims unused flags such as `isEmpty` in the JSON payload.
+  - Regenerated Heads Will Roll workspace artifacts; documentation updated to describe per-file exports and strict parsing expectations.
+- [] VS-0017 Deterministic pre-clustering ahead of LLM workflows.
+  - Teach extraction/CLI pipeline to bucket segments by deterministic metadata (file, translation block, speaker, entry type) and emit `clusters_precomputed.json`.
+  - Extend `cluster` verb with options to (a) consume precomputed clusters as-is, (b) seed LLM clustering with deterministic groups, or (c) bypass pre-grouping.
+  - Add tests validating grouping heuristics and documenting the hand-off to LLM clustering; update handbook with guidance on when to enable pre-clustering.